| Id | Name | Type | Places | Approval | Distance (Km) | Day Rate | Availability |

 What is the Child Care supply composition of Queens Park (NSW)?

-As of our last update on April 6, 2025, there are 3 child care centres in Queens Park (NSW).
-Of these, 2 centres provide Long Day Care with 131 places and one 'other' child care operation providing sevices such as family-based care.
+As of our last update on March 5, 2026, there are 3 child care centres in Queens Park (NSW).
+Of these, 2 centres provide Long Day Care with 131 places, and a single centre providing other child care services.
 The suburb also contains a single school with 1,405 enrolments.

 What population do these centres in Queens Park (NSW) service?